 125 East Second Street, Monroe, MI 48161

 Program Purpose and History

-Local control and management is promoted, enhanced and increased through the support of the State, County and local program provider’s partnership in the management of the offenders.
-The State provides funding for alternative sentencing options and the funding is renewed yearly with the approval of a County’s Comprehensive Plan.
-The State prison commitment rate dropped 12.8% since PA 511 was adopted in 1988, indicating Community Corrections Programs are efficiently working towards the PA 511 goal throughout the State of Michigan.
+Control and management is promoted, enhanced and increased through the support of the State, County and local program provider’s partnership in the management of the offenders.
+The State provides funding for alternative sentencing options and the funding is renewed yearly with the approval of a Comprehensive Plan.
+The State's prison commitment rate has dropped since PA 511 was adopted in 1988, indicating Community Corrections Programs are efficiently working towards the Act's goal, throughout the State of Michigan.